ern0/howto-use-llvm-asm/README.md

 # howto-use-llvm-asm
-[sketch, educational] How to import a function written in LLVM Assembly (IR) into a C application

 Using LLVM's IR seems a good choice: you can write efficient assembly code, but it's platform-independent.
 This repo is only a note to myself on how to mix LLVM assembly and C.